mirioeggmann/iet-gibb-bilderdb/README.md

 [Lychez](https://lychez.jmelab.ch)
 =======

+This is a photo website framework I created as a school project.

-School Project : GIBB 2016 4.
+GIBB 2016 4.
 Semester - Modul 151